morinted/schedule-generator/README.md

 Both optional, host lets you specify a server to connect to.
 The default is home.tedmor.in.

-Port lets you specify the port to connect on, the default if omitted is 5555.
+Port lets you specify the port to connect on, the default, if omitted, is 5555.

 ### Updating Course Database